 A Few Final Thoughts on Displacement

-Like other defense mechanisms, displacement is just the label slapped on a sequence of behaviors to help us better understand some of the nonsensical things we do.
+Like other defense mechanisms, displacement is just a label we slap on a sequence of behaviors to help us better understand some of the nonsensical things we do.
 Arguing with your wife because your boss was mean qualifies as a nonsensical behavior.
 Consequently. ruining our family’s day because of something that happened at the office.
 We discharge the unacceptable impulsive energy from the office at the easier targets within the walls of our own home.

 If we can recognize when we use displacement, discharging unacceptable energy at easier targets., then we can redirect our aggression instead of acting out against an easier targets.
 Our changes may limit maladaptive interactions that create growing resentments and stall personal growth.